zenoss/zenoss-go-sdk/health/README.md

 Target data:
 * ID
+* Type - just a string.
+Should help to categorize your targets and will be used to help define target priority.
+You can pass empty string, "default" value will be used then.
 * MetricIDs - list of float metric IDs (calculate avg value for each metric every cycle)
 * CounterIDs - list of counter IDs (resets to 0 every cycle)
 * TotalCounterIDs - list of total counter IDs (will not be reset every cycle)